Teacher, Consultant, Writing Coach

-Since 2004 I've taught ongoing workshops in memoir and nonfiction writing at The Writer's Voice of the West Side YMCA in New York City.
+Since 2004, I've taught ongoing workshops in memoir and nonfiction writing at The Writer's Voice in New York City.
 My students—intrepid beginners and seasoned writers ranging in age from their early 20s to late 80s—are dedicated readers skilled in the art of supportive critique, who share a serious desire to shape the raw material of their lives into compelling personal narrative and creative nonfiction.
-In addition, I currently lead a Poets & Writers outreach program at Kew Gardens Community Center, and have also taught at Brooklyn College, Hudson Valley Writers' Center, and as a visiting writer at George Mason University and SUNY.
+I have also taught at Brooklyn College, Hudson Valley Writers' Center, Poets & Writers outreach, and as a visiting writer at George Mason University and SUNY.

-I teach intensive workshops in Publishing Strategies / Book Proposal Writing for those who need guidance with fine-tuning their book's focus and structure, developing a marketing platform, and creating an attention-getting summary/overview, agent query letters, article pitches, and book proposals.
+Since 2015, I've helped organize and moderate panels for The Writer's Voice annual How To Get Published Conference that takes place in February.
+I work privately with individuals and also teach intensive workshops in Book Proposal Writing for those who need guidance with fine-tuning their book's focus and structure, developing a marketing platform, and creating an attention-getting summary/overview, agent query letters, article pitches, and book proposals.
 I also offer intensives for beginning writers interested in writing memoir and personal essays, and work privately with individuals and groups.

 Mentoring and Manuscript Consultation